How Blockchain Optimizes Health IT Software Development and Health Related Research

 Technical Advantages of a Health Care Blockchain

-The foundation of blockchain is an open-source software, open APIs and commodity hardware.
+The foundation of blockchain is open-source software, open APIs and commodity hardware.
 These three elements allow faster and easier interoperability between systems and can efficiently handle large amounts of data as well as more blockchain users.
-There is a fault tolerance built-in to the architecture as well as a disaster recovery function as well as widely used data encryption and cryptographic technologies which are accepted as industry standards.
+There is a fault-tolerance built-in to the architecture as well as a disaster recovery function as well as widely used data encryption and cryptographic technologies which are accepted as industry standards.

 The blockchain would operate on widely used and trusted commodity hardware, which provides the largest amount of useful computation at a low price.
 It the most economical and efficient architecture for genomic research.
 Extra hardware space would be shared with health researchers to promote faster discovery of innovative drugs and treatments.